younanzhao/younanzhao.github.io/project.md

 ![](assets/IMG/plot1.png)

-*Figure 1: The original BioVolume data*
+*Figure 1: The original BioVolume data.
+The data was preprocessed using log10, so -1 on the plot means a biovolume of 0.1, and 1 on the plot means a biovolume of 10.*

 ![](assets/IMG/plot2.png)

-*Figure 2: The original Slope data*
+*Figure 2: The original Slope data.
+It is unitless. *

 The predictors are collected from various datasets:
 <table>